YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Cloud_Server_Facial_Recognition_Program/README.md

 -  To run the Fisherface facial recognition cloud server program, run "./CPFF".

 -  Ensure that this program is running on the cloud server before running the program on the AR headset and the Wireless Sensor Network.

+-  To retrain one of the facial recognition algorithms with new data, delete the old saved AI model in the directory.